aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/convert-worksheet-to-image-remove-whitespace-around-data/_index.md

 {{% /alert %}}

-## **Remove Whitespace around Data**
+## **Remove Whitespace Around Data**

 The [**Aspose.Cells.Rendering.SheetRender**](https://reference.aspose.com/cells/net/aspose.cells.rendering/sheetrender) API converts a worksheet to an image file with any specified attributes, for example, image format, paginated sheets, etc. Several image formats are supported, including BMP, GIF, JPG, TIFF, and EMF.

-When you use the sheet-to-image feature, the output image has whitespace, that is, a border, around it by default.
-You can remove this by setting the top, bottom, left and right page setup margins for the source worksheet to 0 and specify [**Aspose.Cells.Rendering.ImageOrPrintOptions**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions) attributes accordingly.
+When you use the sheet‑to‑image feature, the output image has whitespace, that is, a border, around it by default.
+You can remove this by setting the top, bottom, left, and right page‑setup margins for the source worksheet to 0, and by specifying the [**Aspose.Cells.Rendering.ImageOrPrintOptions**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions) attributes accordingly.

 The following code snippet removes the whitespace around the data in the output image.